 Tincture.
 The herb's components are crushed and macerated into a carrier substance (usually a neutral alcohol) to extract their benefits.
 A few drops should be diluted into water before drinking.

 Essential oil.
-Ashwagandha essential oil can be diluted and used topically or diluted and ingested.
+Ashwagandha's essential oil can be diluted and used topically or diluted and ingested.
 It can bring relief to pain caused by arthritis, and it also helps regulate hormonal imbalances.
 A few drops in a hot bath can also have a sedative effect.

 Capsules.
 This is a suitable option for those wanting to ingest ashwagandha but who do not enjoy the taste.
 Capsules are possibly the most popular mode of consuming this herb.

 The ashwagandha plant can be bought to maintain at home, and it is possible to harvest its fruit for consumption.
-Alternatively, the fruit can be bought from many supermarkets, grocery stores, and some farmers' markets.
+Alternatively, the fruit can be bought at many supermarkets, grocery stores, and some farmers' markets.

 Many online retailers and specialized health stores stock dried ashwagandha in the form of tea leaves or ground root powder.
 Additionally, it is possible to prepare these at home if preferred.